laravel/docs/billing.md

 > [!WARNING]
 > Unfortunately Stripe Checkout does not support all subscription billing options when starting subscriptions.
 Using the `anchorBillingCycleOn` method on the subscription builder, setting proration behavior, or setting payment behavior will not have any effect during Stripe Checkout sessions.
 Please consult [the Stripe Checkout Session API documentation](https://stripe.com/docs/api/checkout/sessions/create) to review which parameters are available.

+<a name="stripe-checkout-billing-cycle></a>
+#### Stripe Subscription Checkout and Billing Cycle Anchor
+It is possible to set the billing anchor for a subscription checkout.

+You need to use the subscription-data element in the checkout method:
+    $anchorDate = Carbon::parse('first day of next month');
+    $checkout = Auth::user()->newSubscription('default', 'price_monthly')
+        ->checkout(
+        ['billing_cycle_anchor' => $anchorDate ],
+        );

+This will anchor the billing date to the start of the month.
+Please consult [the Set the billing cycle date in Checkout API documentation](https://stripe.com/docs/payments/checkout/billing-cycle) to review which parameters are available.

 <a name="stripe-checkout-trial-periods"></a>
 #### Stripe Checkout and Trial Periods